H-1B Presidential Proclamation

 Port of Entry

 What to expect at a U.S. Port of Entry Upon arrival to the U.S., proceed to the terminal area for arriving passengers to begin inspection.
-As you approach the inspection station, ensure that you have the documents listed in the section below.
-You will be asked to state the reason why you wish to enter […]
+As you approach the inspection station, you should have the documents listed in the section below.
+A Customs and Border Protection (CBP) officer will ask why you wish to enter […]

 When OISS is Closed